aprilggg/MongoDB-AirBnB-analysis/README.md

 From listings of all four cities, removed columns that have over ⅖ of NULL values among the whole columns in any of the city
 ### Calendar:
 The columns of Price and Adjusted Price are changed from type String to type Float.
 NAN values are replaced by -1 during preprocessing.
-Turned CSV file into nested JSON objects
+Turned CSV file into JSON file
 ### Reviews:
-Turned CSV file into nested JSON objects
+Turned CSV file into JSON file